Today I am sharing my favourite stinging nettle recipe – Nettle Crisps. They are cheap and simple to make, delicious and incredibly healthy!

 Pop the nettle chips in a bowl and tuck in.
 Nutritional yeast is a new ingredient for us but is widely available in health food stores.
 It has a nutty, almost cheesy flavour and is full of essential vitamins, so it is an excellent addition to your diet.

-These nettle crisps are truly moreish as well as being packed with nutrients, as proved by hubby who came home and demolished the entire bowl.
+Nettle crisps are not only packed with nutrients, they also taste amazing.
 Crisps made from wild greens are best eaten on the day they are made as they tend to lose their crunch over time.